ms/buildtogether.tech/src/testing.md

 If running all the tests is taking so long that it's disrupting your [% i "flow" %]flow[% /i %] (<a section="important"/>), you can give `pytest` (and other test runners) arguments to specify which subset of tests to run.
-This speeds up development, but you should always re-run the entire <span g="test_suite" i="test suite; unit test!test suite">test suite</span> before committing your changes to version control.
+This speeds up development, but you should always re-run the entire [% i "test suite" "unit test!test suite" %][% g test_suite %]test suite[% /g %][% /i %] before committing your changes to version control.
 If the tests reveal that the change you have just made to one part of a program unexpectedly affects some other part, it's a sign that you should change your design to remove that long-range interaction: sooner